BrewPi/brewpi-developerdocs/source/brewpi-embedded.rst

 Command request::

     0x04    delete object command id
-    id      variable length id chain that specifies the id of the object to delete
+    id+     variable length id chain that specifies the id of the object to delete

 Command response::

     0x04    delete object command id
-    id      variable length id chain that specifies the id of the object to delete status  zero on success indicating the object was successfully deleted.
+    id+     variable length id chain that specifies the id of the object to delete status  zero on success indicating the object was successfully deleted.
             A non-zero value on error.
 (These values may later be defined error codes.)

 List Objects Command
 ````````````````````
+The list objects command lists all created objects in the system.

+TODO - it makes sense to parameterize this with an optional ID.
+The ID would be the ID of the object to list.
+ - if it's a simple object then it's construction is listed.
+ - if it's a container, then construction of that object is listed, and all contained objects (recursively.)
+ - if the ID is omitted, all objects in the root container are listed.

 Command request::

     0x05    list objects command id